In the early days of the commercial internet, websites just used cookies to track.

 - Name: never give your full name when you subscribe to newsletter or browse the internet.
 Most of the time initials will suffice.

-- Postal address: this one is harder to
+- Postal address: this one is harder to hide, but you can consider using a PO Box.

 - Third-party cookies: most browsers allow you to stop third party cookies (although I would not trust any browser that belongs to a big tech company).